ichaturvedi/multi-objective-elasticity/README.md

 - The training samples are a vector of landmarks and emotion label (see data folder for sample happy vs neutral).
 - Spatio-temporal ICA with barrier function is used to extract significant components (see folder spatialica)

-We first extract independent spatial components using scripts in folder spatialica
+We run the script in spatialica folder as follows:

 ica_fem(inputfile, outputfile)
 - Input training landmarks are in folder data (see example child_h_n.txt)